devenes/elastic-beanstalk-app/README.md

 You need to define your application version number and platform operating system version number on AWS that you want to use for deployment under `aws_elastic_beanstalk_environment` source section in main Terraform file called `eb_app.tf` in this project.

-- Stacking fails in Terraform stages when you type a value for `solution_stack_name` if it is not valid or not supported in Amazon Web Services (AWS).
+- Deployment fails in Terraform stages when you type a value for `solution_stack_name` if it is not valid or not supported in Amazon Web Services (AWS).

 ```
 solution_stack_name = "64bit Amazon Linux 2 v3.3.11 running Python 3.8"
 description         = "environment for flask app"
 ```

-- If you write something doesn't match with the AWS documentation, Terraform build will fail.

 ---